PAIR-code/lit/documentation/components.md

     `TextSegment` field (for a single reference) or a `ReferenceTexts` field (for multiple references), and the model's output field should set `parent=` accordingly.
-*   To use a model in scoring mode over one or more pre-defined target sequences, the model can also output a `ReferenceScores` field (with values as `List[float]`) with `parent=` set to reference a `TextSegment` or `ReferenceTexts` field from the input.
+*   To use a model in scoring mode over one or more predefined target sequences, the model can also output a `ReferenceScores` field (with values as `List[float]`) with `parent=` set to reference a `TextSegment` or `ReferenceTexts` field from the input.